-The long-term trend of an increasing count of the number of unstable prefixes and the increasing update count is not reflected in the measure of the time to reach a converged state (this is the period of time for the routing protocol to reach a converged state for a given prefix).
-The daily average time for an unstable prefix to reach stability is between 40 to 50 seconds (Figure 4).
-There was a period of elevated instability in 2019 - 2020 where the average convergence time rose to 80 seconds, it has since stabilised to a time of 45 seconds for the latter half of 2022.
+The long-term trend of an increasing count of the number of unstable prefixes and the increasing update count is not reflected in the measure of the average time for the routing system to reach a converged state following a prefix update.
+This daily average time for an unstable prefix to reach stability is currently between 25 and 35 seconds (Figure 4).
+There was a period of elevated instability in 2019 - 2020 where the average convergence time rose to 80 seconds, it has since stabilised to a time of 45 seconds for the latter half of 2022, and then dropped further in 2024.